Jeffrey Epstein Update: Court Says Ghislaine Maxwell's Deposition Can't Remain Secret

 The U.S. Court of Appeals for the 2nd Circuit affirmed a federal judge's ruling from July, saying the lower court was correct to reject "meritless arguments" from Maxwell, who is accused of procuring young girls for Epstein.

 The mandate is a victory for Virginia Giuffre, who has publicly accused Maxwell, Epstein and others of sexually abusing her when she was a minor.
-It's not yet clear when the transcript will be released.
+It's not yet clear when the transcript will be released, but U.S. District Judge Loretta Preska issued a new order Tuesday saying the parties involved should prepare for its unsealing "as soon as is practicable."

 Maxwell has denied the allegations against her, including under sworn testimony.
 But prosecutors say she helped Epstein sexually abuse dozens of underage girls.
 And in July, Maxwell, 58, was charged on several counts related to sex trafficking of minors and perjury.
 She has pleaded not guilty in that case.